dprog-philippe-docourt/django-flexipages/README.md

 A specificity of this minimalist CMS lies in the fact that the blocks of contents have no structure.
 All blocks are structurally equal, whatever they represent: the content is always a simple string.
-This string however can be interpreted and rendered in different fashions.
+This string however can be interpreted and rendered in different fashions: HTML, Django template, Markdown (with most GitHub extensions), JavaScript.
 There are no special blocks for inserting video, image, collection of objects, etc.
 You need a special formatting for a collection of videos?
 Make blocks with the video URL as the only content instead of an HTML &lt;video&gt; tag, and then use a dedicated template fragment to adequately render those blocks.